Krissy510/knowledge-base/WiX/Basic/README.md

 ### Your goal?

 1. We want an installer that install with one click.
+[Goal 1](Goal-1.md)
 2. We want user to be able to customize where to install the program.
 3. We don't want to get into trouble, so we will also include a user term agreement to avoid lawsuit.
 4. We want to ask user if user want a shortcut or not after finishing installing.